Home network security – How to secure your network and stop hackers

 #5 Install a firewall

 A great way to protect yourself from unwanted intrusions is to install a firewall.
 Most routers come with some protection, but arming your home with a more rigid, highly monitored firewall device is wise.
-Firewalls can tell which IP address and devices are using the internet and flag any potentially threatening activity.
+Firewalls can tell which IP addresses and devices are using the internet and flag any potentially threatening activity.

 #6 Use two-factor authentication

 Two-factor authentication is an important safeguard to prevent outsiders from logging into your applications.
-For example, having a two-factor authentication in place on your home camera log-in would mean you enter your username and unique password on the camera app and receive a code on your cell phone to enter the dashboard successfully.
+For example, having two-factor authentication in place on your home camera login would mean you enter your username and unique password on the camera app and receive a code on your cell phone to enter the dashboard successfully.

 #7 Avoid free, public wi-fi networks